Dragusin-Cristian/Smart-Event-Planner/README.md

 - [x] Account deletion (cascade delete dependendent registrations and events)
 ---

-- [x] Event Notifications: Implement a notification system to send reminders or updates to registered attendees, such as event date changes or important announcements.
+- [x] Event Notifications: Implement a notification system to send reminders or updates to registered attendees, such as event date changes or event deletion, notifications when other users comment on your event.
 ---

 - [x] Responsive Design: Ensure the application is mobile-friendly and responsive, allowing users to access and interact with it seamlessly on different devices.